pheinze/posidex/src/instructions/dashboard.en.md

 # Guide: Master Your Trading with Cachy

-Welcome to Cachy!
-This guide is your manual for understanding the full power of this tool and taking your trading to the next level.
+Welcome to Cachy, the position sizing calculator for the VIP community!
+This guide helps you to understand the calculator tool and takes your trading to the next level.

 The core of successful trading is **disciplined risk management**.
 Cachy is designed to help you with exactly that by automating the complex but crucial calculations for you.